How Do You Know if You Need a Restaurant Consultant?

 PASSION: The best restaurant consultant will be the one who has a real love for the business.
 They are fascinated by every aspect of the business and keep up with industry news and trends.
 They recruit the best available talent, because they want to be the best in the field.

 SCOPE OF EXPERIENCE: Look for a range of experience with both international chains and local individual operators.
-Some consultants will be specialised in only one aspect of the restaurant business, like public relations, or kitchen design.
+Some restaurant consultants in Dubai or anywhere in the world will be specialised in only one aspect of the restaurant business, like public relations, or kitchen design.
 It is better to find someone who has comprehensive experience because this will ensure that there is continuity and consistency to all the different initiatives going on in your business.

 IN-HOUSE RESOURCES: When you select a consultant for your restaurant business, select a consultant who has the expertise, resources and skills to do everything you need without outsourcing.
 If they outsource, it means they are sending your business on to another entity that you have not vetted.
 It creates another layer of accountability that may create problems down the line.